I am Kate. You may wonder how I ended up with twelve children because sometimes I DO!!

 Rule #6: You can get babies locally.

-This means that Rule #1 applies here.
-For adoption only with babies, there is a long wait, but as a foster parent who accepts babies, or new borns, here is the reality.
-If the baby does not go back to the birth family, you get first choice if termination of parental rights occurs.
+If you are a Foster Parent.
 Six out of eight of my adopted children came straight from the hospital at between 2 days old to nine weeks.
 The nine-week babies were extremely premature and stayed in hospital for that time.

 Rule #7: Don’t expect them to be perfect.